Teacher: Susanne Rosthøj, teacher in biostatistics.

 My videos are not professional at all.
 I have no manuscript and accept that the videos are not perfect.
 But it easy to quickly produce additional videos if the students request it, for example if we missed some topics in class or some topics require additional explanation.
 I also use professionally produced videos by other teachers of applied statistics (e.g. short 5-10-minute lectures produced by Balka: https://www.youtube.com/user/jbstatistics).”

 “As feedback is one of the main sources of learning, it is important to me that the students get feedback during their learning process.
-Through the test application system in Absalon, the students get immediate and frequent feedback on activities as they carry them out.
+Through the quiz application system in Absalon, the students get immediate and frequent feedback on activities as they carry them out.
 This kind of feedback where the students do not have to wait to find out whether they are on the right track is recognised as a tool for improving learning.

 “There is rarely time to give students personal feedback, especially in courses with many students.
-Therefore I use Absalon, where it is possible to create online tests with automated feedback.
-After the students have completed each training activity using the statistical software program, they can enter the result into the test system in Absalon.
-These tests are either fill in the blank or multiple choice.
+Therefore I use Absalon, where it is possible to create online tests (Quiz) with automated feedback.
+After the students have completed each training activity using the statistical software program, they can enter the result into the quiz system in Absalon.
+These quiz are either fill in the blank or multiple choice.
 Absalon can thus give the students immediate feedback after they have answered the question.
 With the fill-in-the blank tests, the students are told the correct answer, meaning that they can go back to their program and try to find the correct result if they get it wrong.
 For the multiple choice questions, a detailed explanation can be given (either just the commands or a link to a webpage with commands, explanations and interpretations).”

 How did it go?